saleh-tavassoli/feedreader/README.md

 ## How-to-run

-After downloading the whole project package, unzip the file and open index.html in your facorite browser.
+After downloading the whole project package, unzip the file and open index.html in your favorite browser.

 ## Tests implemented